 Following the appointment of the expert, the party, its counsel and the expert should work together to establish the expert’s mission.
 The instructions to the expert should be executed in writing and clearly set out the scope of the expert’s work.
 The instructions should further contain the details of the matter and the involved parties, the expert’s contact details, a timetable for deliverables as well as the expert’s remuneration and payment conditions.

 Counsel might wonder whether their written communications with an expert, including drafts and markups of the expert’s report, may be subject to document production.
-The production of such communications is rarely sought and case law or guidelines on the discoverability of counsel-expert communications are rare.
-Prevailing practice in international arbitration is a presumption of non-discoverability of counsel-expert communications.
+The production of these communications is rarely sought and case law or guidelines on the discoverability of counsel–expert communications are rare.
+Prevailing practice in international arbitration is a presumption of non-discoverability of counsel–expert communications.

 Written expert evidence: the expert report

 The report’s format and content will depend on the particularities of the case and the instructions given to the expert.
-Article 5.2 of the IBA Rules sets out the constituent elements of the expert report, which include, inter alia, the instructions, the facts underlying the report, the expert’s opinions and conclusions including a description of the methodology, evidence and information used in arriving at the conclusions, and documents on which the expert relies that are not already on file.
+Article 5.2 of the IBA Rules sets out the constituent elements of the expert report, which include, inter alia, the instructions, the facts underlying the report, the expert’s opinions and conclusions, including a description of the methodology, evidence and information used in arriving at the conclusions, and documents on which the expert relies that are not already on file.
 This information is required to enable the other party to appropriately evaluate the content of the expert report.
 In addition, the expert report must contain an affirmation of the expert’s genuine belief in the expressed opinions.
-Such statement is intended to commit the expert to his or her report and emphasise that the expert should be prepared to take responsibility for the contents of the report during the course of the arbitration.
+This statement is intended to commit the expert to his or her report and emphasise that the expert should be prepared to take responsibility for the contents of the report during the course of the arbitration.
 Finally, the report should include the expert’s curriculum vitae.

 The report should follow a logical structure and contain a table of contents.
 Large volumes of information should be depicted in a comprehensible and digestible manner.
-It may be wise to move bulky or voluminous documentation, calculations or methodologies to the appendices rather than including them in the body of the report.
+It may be wise to move bulky or voluminous documentation, calculations or methodologies to appendices rather than including them in the body of the report.